 Join us for the 30th annual celebration of Herman Melville’s masterpiece, Moby-Dick.
-At noon on July 31, “Mr. Melville” will make his annual appearance at the Greenmanville Church and kick off the reading by reciting the first chapter of the novel.
+With the Charles W. Morgan back at Chubb’s Wharf after last summer’s historic 38th Voyage, the Moby-Dick Marathon will return to the decks of the 1841 wooden whaleship.
+The reading begins at noon on July 31 with an actor portraying Herman Melville reciting the first chapter of the novel.
 Visitors can then sign up to read a chapter aloud as the marathon continues until its conclusion.
-Once the reading is complete at noon on August 1, we will celebrate the 196th anniversary of Herman Melville’s birthday in old-fashioned style with song and a great, white cake.
+Once the reading is complete at noon on August 1, we will celebrate the 196th anniversary of Melville’s birthday in old-fashioned style with song and a great, white cake.

 We suggest visitors bring a copy of the book, but several copies of Moby-Dick will be available.
 Participants may bring a picnic to enjoy on grounds or purchase a meal at one of the Museum’s restaurants.
-Please note: the Moby-Dick Marathon will take place in historic buildings and food and beverages (excluding bottled water) are not allowed inside the exhibit space.
+Please note: the Moby-Dick Marathon will take place aboard an historic vessel and food and beverages (excluding bottled water) are not allowed on board.